Operators of the Beatrice offshore windfarm say it has produced the highest amount of energy from any single renewables source in Scotland to date.

 Turbines at the windfarm in the outer Moray Firth this week reached their capacity of 588 megawatts, which is enough to power 450,000 homes.

-Construction at the site, the largest offshore windfarm in Scotland was completed two weeks ago with the installation of the 84th turbine.
+Construction at the site, the largest offshore windfarm in Scotland was completed two weeks ago with the

 Last month, SSE confirmed the project would create up to 90 full-time jobs with the majority being in Wick.

 #1 This week saw our turbines reach 587.9MW (installed capacity is 588MW)!